Kequc/kequapp.github.io/content/6-additional-information/1-bundle-properties.md

 ### url

-If we need to know more about what the client is looking at in the address bar we can do so here.
+If you need to know more about what the client is looking at in the address bar you can do so here.
 It is a [URL](https://developer.mozilla.org/en-US/docs/Web/API/URL) instance generated from the `req` object.

 Useful for examining the query string, for example by digging into <a href="https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams" target="_blank">searchParams</a>.